 My November and December Quilt Projects?

 So within just two days on two separate weekends, I added two more quilt tops to my 2020 quilt project list.
-I had already announce on my social media that my September quilt project would be a different quilt.
+I had already announced on my social media that my September quilt project would be a different quilt.
 Thus, I cannot declare any of these quilt tops my September projects.

 But I think it would be only fair to count them for two of the remaining months in 2020.
 They are not finished anyway, but I hope to finish them before the end of 2020.